craftcms/docs/docs/5.x/development/element-queries.md

 [offset($n)](yii2:yii\db\Query::offset())
 : Skip the specified number of matching rows.

-Custom field column names will be automatically resolved when using `select()`. <Since ver="4.3.0" feature="Column aliases when using advanced SQL methods" /> In earlier versions, you may find that some field’s database columns include a random suffix and will require translating the field handle with <craft4:craft\helpers\ElementHelper::fieldColumnFromField()>.

 ### Joins

 In most cases, Craft automatically `JOIN`s the appropriate tables so that your elements are populated with the correct data.
 However, additional `JOIN`s can be useful in [plugin development](./extend/README.md) or for doing deeper analysis of your content.